rorycl/rm2pdf/README.md

 rm2pdf -c blue -c red -t templates/A4.pdf testfiles/d34df12d-e72b-4939-a791-5b34b3a810e7 /tmp/output4.pdf
 ```

+# March 2022 update

+On the experimental `rmapi-support1 branch I'm working on:

+* supporting converting rmapi download zip files to pdfs

+Possibly also:

+* choosing which layers to convert (eg removing the background pdf)
+* seeing if PDF conversion errors with the `phpdave11/gofpdi` module can
+  be sidestepped by first splitting the origin pdf (perhaps) using the
+  `pdfcpu` library.

+It would also be nice to support using a settings file for specifying
+brush thicknesses, colours and opacities.
+We'll see.

 # Details

 rm2pdf requires "bundles" of files created on the reMarkable tablet, including